hahoanglc97/practice-fastapi/PROJECT.md

 # FastAPI Library Management System

 A comprehensive library management system built with FastAPI, PostgreSQL, and Docker.
-This system enables librarians to manage books, users, rentals, and inventory with a modern REST API and clean architecture.
+This system enables librarians to manage books, users, rentals, book copies, and inventory with a modern REST API and clean architecture.

 ## 📊 Data Model & Architecture